Dressing up has always been my greatest joy

 You wanna wear it in the worst of ways

-- The first collection of the Barbie Basics was focused entirely on this, all the twelve dolls wearing some interpretation of the little black dress, with fashion packs consisting only on accesories, in order to adapt the dresses to different situations.
+- The first collection of the Barbie Basics was focused entirely on little black dresses, all the twelve dolls wearing some interpretation of the little black dress, with fashion packs consisting only on accessories, in order to adapt the dresses to different situations.

 - A female Commander Shepard can wear two over the course of the Mass Effect series:

 - Green/Leaf from Pokémon Red and Blue.
 She never got to wear it outside of an official art though due to her not appearing until FRLG due to space shortages.
 When Green came back in Pokémon Let's Go, Pikachu! and Let's Go, Eevee!, she finally gets to wear it after a two-decade-long wait, albeit now with a Modesty Shorts added beneath that dangerously short dress in her original design.